AdamWHY2K/Fa-apulu/README.md

 # Requirements
 * Rainmeter 4.3.1 r3321 or later.
-* Python 3.7 or later.
+* Python 3.7 or later (Includes pip and added to PATH).
 * Steam.

 # Installation